-• You apply at the SASSA Offce nearest to where you live;
+- You have to apply at the SASSA office which is close to you

-• If you are too old or sick to travel to the office to apply for a grant, then a family member or friend can apply on your behalf; with letter from you as applicant authorizing the application;
+- In case you are an old or debilitated individual who is unable to go to the office to apply, then, a relative or companion can apply on your behalf with a letter from you as a candidate approving the application

-• When your application is completed you will be given a receipt;
+- When done with your application, you will be given a receipt.

-If the reconsidered decision is still unfavourable, you have the right to appeal to the Minister of Social Development.
+- In the event that the reevaluated choice is as yet troublesome, you reserve the privilege to speak to the Minister of Social Development.

-The request for SASSA to reconsider its decision must be made within 90 days of you being informed of the outcome of your application.
+- The solicitation for SASSA to reevaluate its choice should be made within 90 days of you being educated regarding the result of your application.

-If your grant is approved, you will be paid from the date on which you applied, unless you have applied for a foster child grant.
-Foster child grants are paid from the date of court placement.
+In the event that your award is endorsed, you will be paid from the date on which you applied, except if you have applied for a cultivate kid award.
+Foster child grants are mostly disbursed from the date of court arrangement.